-- In a saucepan, add the milk, cream, salt, and vanilla.
+- In a saucepan, add the milk, cream, and salt.
 Heat until the milk gets hot, just under the boiling stage, hot, but not boiling.
 Little bubbles form around the edge of the pan when it is simmering.

 - In another saucepan, add the egg yolks, sugar, and cornstarch.
 Mix until everything is combined and smooth, the batter will get thick.

 - Now, temper the milk into the egg mixture. slowly pour the hot milk, about ⅓ of a cup at a time, into the egg mixture while you continually whisk until the temperatures of the milk and egg mixture are about even.
 You can now pour all of the milk into the pan and whisk.

 - Put the mixture back on the burner and bring to a boil while whisking until it becomes thick.
 Boil for about 1 to 2 minutes or until really thick.

 - Take off the burner and add the butter.
 Mix to incorporate.

 - Pour the mixture into a bowl and cover with plastic wrap.
 The plastic wrap should be put directly onto the custard itself.